lammps/lammps/doc/src/pair_hybrid.rst

 :doc:`pair_style <pair_style>` command does not need to specified in an input script that reads a restart file.
 However, the coefficient information is not stored in the restart file.
 Thus, pair_coeff commands need to be re-specified in the restart input script.
+For pair style *hybrid/scaled* also the names of any variables used as scale factors are restored, but not the variables themselves, so those may need to be redefined when continuing from a restart.

 These pair styles support the use of the *inner*\ , *middle*\ , and *outer* keywords of the :doc:`run_style respa <run_style>` command, if